rtts/djhtml/README.md

       hooks:
       - id: djhtml

-Then run the following command:
+Then, run the following command:

     $ pre-commit autoupdate